Chief Infertility & IVF Specialist

 Question: What is the IMSI?

-This method nonetheless needs more research to establish its effectiveness as well as authenticity so as to be applied routinely in the assisted reproduction laboratory in order to be advised with adequate clinical research, advised Dr. Swati Mothe (Centre Head – Indira IVF centre in Hyderabad).
+This method nonetheless needs more research to establish its effectiveness as well as authenticity so as to be applied routinely in the assisted reproduction laboratory in order to be advised with adequate clinical research, advised Dr. Navina Singh (Centre Head - Indira IVF centre in Hyderabad).

 Question: Madam, what is the difference between ICSI and IVF?

 Answer: ICSI is quite the same as traditional IVF in such as gametes (eggs as well as sperm) are accumulated from each spouse.
-The distinction between the 2 processes is the procedure for attaining fertilisation.
-In traditional IVF, the eggs, as well as sperm, are combined together in a dish as well as the sperm fertilises the egg ‘naturally’ stated Dr. Swati Mothe (Centre Head – Indira IVFcentre in Hyderabad).
+The distinction between the 2 processes is the procedure for attaining fertilization.
+In traditional IVF, the eggs, as well as sperm, are combined together in a dish as well as the sperm fertilises the egg 'naturally' stated Dr. Navina Singh (Centre Head - Indira IVFcentre in Hyderabad).

 Question: How many sperms are needed for IVF as compared to ICSI?

-Answer: The procedures before as well as after insemination are precisely as with a traditional IVF without ICSI, the sole change is the insemination procedure.
-To carry out ICSI just one sperm is required per egg while doing a traditional IVF without ICSI between 50,000 to 100,000 are required informed Dr. Swati Mothe (Centre Head – Indira IVF centre in Hyderabad).
+Answer: The procedures before as well as after insemination are precise as with a traditional IVF without ICSI, the sole change is the insemination procedure.
+To carry out ICSI just one sperm is required per egg while doing a traditional IVF without ICSI between 50,000 to 100,000 are required informed Dr. Navina Singh (Centre Head - Indira IVF centre in Hyderabad).

 Question: How much time will it really take for ICSI treatment?